This post may contain affiliate links. Please read our disclosure policy.

 - ¼ cup grated parmesan cheese

-- 5 ounce can tuna , drained
+- 5 ounce can tuna -drained

-- 1 tablespoon salted butter , melted
+- 1 tablespoon salted butter -melted

 Instructions

-- Cook the pasta according to package directions.
+- Cook the pasta according to the package directions.
 Drain and set aside.

-- Pour into the prepared ramekin.
+- Assemble: Pour the mixture into the prepared ramekin.

 Notes